PostHog/posthog.com/contents/blog/story-about-pivots.md

 With hindsight, it was way overpowered for tiny teams and we'd only have had a great fit for huge ones with a lot of data.

 The only people interested in smaller teams were enthusiasts, but there wasn't an easy jump from that to a bigger market.
-We could have just worked on selling the product to big companies, but that would be [really tough](https://www.ycombinator.com/library/3O-why-big-deals-are-bad-for-startups).
+We could have just worked on selling the product to big companies, but that would be [tough](https://www.ycombinator.com/library/3O-why-big-deals-are-bad-for-startups).

 ### 2. CRM with Predictive Analytics

-One of our friends who ran a small sales team had been really engaged with the first product.
+One of our friends who ran a small sales team was a clear outliter.
+He had been using our first product a lot.
 We asked ourselves - why?

 He had used it to _replace_ his CRM.